 Signs that still remain for brewers and their beers before Prohibition and over a hundred years ago, i.e. before 1920, are relatively rare.
 The more common beer signs used in a saloon or tavern were often discarded once Prohibition started.
-When brewers were able to resume making beer upon the repeal of Prohibition in 1933, about 14 years after it began, new signs were provided and subsequently the older signs, if any had been retained, were usually discarded.
-However, there were also some unique Pre-Pro signs made to be displayed on the brewery premises or in finer establishments.
-Even though few of these more unique signs were made, and some may have only one or two of a kind, because they were so unique, they were sometimes retained by those associated with a brewery after Prohibition.
+However, there were some unique Pre-Pro signs made to be displayed on the brewery premises or in finer establishments.
+Even though few of these more unique signs were made, and some may have only one or two of a kind because they were so unique, they were sometimes retained by those associated with a brewery after Prohibition.
 Such signs are particularly coveted by collectors.
 Unfortunately, some of the Pre-Pro signs for the Bavarian Brewing Co. were only available from photographs.

 After William Riedlin made an investment in the Bavarian Brewery in 1882 and became partners with John Meyer, the two decided to name the brewery after themselves in 1884.
 The sign on the side is one of two that were in an 1884 group photo of the brewery workers.
 It is not known whether these signs may still exist.
 It appears they were hand carved from wood.
 Of interest is that the sign references Bavarian Brewery, and Meyer & Riedlin's was a beer, not the name of the brewery.
 In addition, the symbols of the lions in the shield would later be used in the Bavarian Brewing Co. trademark, shown in the sign below.

 Vitrolite is pigmented glass that was used for signs and as a structural building material.
 It was made by the Meyercord Co. in Chicago, IL, beginning around 1907.
 This material came in different colors and was particularly popular from 1910 into the 1930s for panels on the exteriors of buildings during the Art Deco movement.
 Similar material was made by other companies, but it was generically called Vitrolite.
-Since it was easy to clean and reduced bacteria it was also used for interior treatments, e.g. table tops, counters, bathroom walls and partitions, wainscots, ceilings, etc. The signs helped promote the early introduction of Vitrolite before Prohibition and were usually made of milk glass usually with either a tubular metal or wood frame.
-The graphics were painted on the exterior and the glass could be flat or curved.
-They curved signs were typically used as outdoor corner signs, as many saloons were located on corners.
-These signs were later made so that lighting could be inserted in the frame to illuminate the sign.
-Vitrolite signs were made for many brewers, as well as other types of firms, e.g. distillers, cigar makers, dairies and others.
+Since it was easy to clean and reduced bacteria it was also used for interior treatments, e.g. table tops, counters, bathroom walls and partitions, wainscots, ceilings, etc. The signs helped promote the early introduction of Vitrolite before Prohibition and were usually made of milk glass with either a tubular metal or wood frame.
+Graphics were painted on the exterior of the signs and the glass could be flat or curved.
+They were typically used as outdoor corner signs, as many saloons were located on corners.
+These signs were occasionally made or modified so lighting could be inserted in the frame to illuminate the sign.
+Vitrolite signs were made for over two dozen different brewers, as well as other types of firms, e.g. distillers, cigar makers, dairies and others.
 They are extremely collectible.